WebAssembly/module-linking/proposals/module-types/Explainer.md

 *subtyping* allows a supplied module definition's to have a different order as long as all the fields are present.
-Moreover, module subtyping is covariant in exports and contravariant in imports (including allowing a subtype to have more expors and fewer imports than the supertype).
+Moreover, module subtyping is covariant in exports and contravariant in imports (including allowing a subtype to have more exports and fewer imports than its supertype).
 These permissive subtyping rules provide modules additional flexibility to evolve without breaking existing clients.
 Since module types are checked at instantiation-time, this extra flexibility shouldn't affect runtime performance.